 Although born in Old Rappahannock Co., VA, Brumfield’s (various spellings) birthplace later became King George Co., VA.
 Born the son of Henry Long, b.ca.1650, his first marriage to Elizabeth Reynolds appears to have produced seven sons, some of whom are known to be progenitors of several participants of this Subgroup C who share the Y-DNA Haplogroup R-M269.

 Brumfield married Elizabeth about 1713.
 The first of their sons, Reuben, was born ca. 1716, followed by William, b. ca. 1716; Brumfield, Jr. b. ca. 1721; John, b. ca. 1726; Benjamin, b. ca. 1728; Henry, b. ca. 1732 and the last, Owen, was born ca. 1732.
 The couple was living in Essex Co. in 1734 and this appears to be the last record for Elizabeth who possibly died ca. 1735.
 Four daughters were born to Brumfield and his next wife, Mary; the first was born ca. 1736

 Brumfield and Mary lived out their lives in Spotsylvania Co. where he made out his will in March of 1762, although the year of his exact death is uncertain, possibly by 1763.

-Project Subgroup C, is comprised of nineteen participants with the
+group, Long Project Subgroup C is comprised of twenty-two participants with the

 surname of Long.
 They are numbers 11, 15, 22, 31, 68, 88, 103, 106, 141, 163,